core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 9. The sender endpoint determines that OPT will be processed as per its original Class U or I for OSCORE.
 Then, the sender enpoint terminates this algorithm.

+Compared to what is defined in {{Section 5.7.1 of RFC7252}}, a new requirement is introduced for a proxy that acts as OSCORE endpoint.
+That is, for each CoAP option OPT included in an outgoing message M that the proxy protects with OSCORE, the proxy has to be able to recognize OPT and thus be aware of the original Class of OPT for OSCORE.

+If a proxy does not recognize a CoAP option included in M, then the proxy MUST stop processing M and performs the following actions.

+* If M is a request, then the proxy MUST respond with a 4.02 (Bad Option) error response to (the previous hop towards) the origin client.

+* If M is a response, then the proxy MUST send a 5.02 (Bad Gateway) error response to (the previous hop towards) the origin client.

+In either case, this may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

 ## Processing of an Outgoing Request {#outgoing-requests}

 The rules from {{general-rules}} apply when processing an outgoing request message, with the following additions.